World Suicide Prevention Day is observed internationally on September 10

 Suicide is preventable, though many of us have either been impacted by it or know of someone who has.
 Suicide is not someone else's problem—it's everyone's problem.
 Developing and maintaining connections, and strengthening our capacity to listen to those in need, are ways we can help build relationships with others and better assist individuals who may be at risk.

-The World Health Organization estimates that over 800,000 people die by suicide each year – that’s one person every 40 seconds.
-Many more make a suicide attempt.
+The World Health Organization estimates that over 800,000 people die by suicide each year—that’s one person every 40 seconds, with many more who make a suicide attempt.

 - In 2014, an estimated 547 suicides were reported in Alberta; however, assessment of death by suicide cases in 2015 reached more than 650.
 Of these deaths, men between the ages of 40-59 had the highest number of suicides (154), followed by males between the ages of 20-39 (131).

 - Findings from the 2019 National College Health Assessment survey of 965 University of Alberta (U of A) students found that 13.7% of participants considered suicide at one point during the 12-month survey period, with 1.8% respondents who disclosed they had attempted suicide during this time.
 Generalizing this sample to our U of A campus community suggests that in 2019, at least 721 people attempted suicide, and 5,488 individuals thought about suicide at some point during the year.

 Suicide is a community concern.
 Research tell us that most people who are thinking about suicide will disclose their thoughts to someone they know.
 We can help our community be safe by developing our own skills and knowledge in how we support someone who is thinking about suicide.

 What can you do?

 - Reduce the stigma: talk to your friends, classmates, colleagues, and students about mental health.